 Your debt may also play a role in this equation.
 If you have a high monthly student or car loan payment, you’ll want to reduce the amount you set aside for your mortgage to reflect that debt.
 When getting approved for a mortgage, lenders like to see a steady stream of income over the last two years.
 Now isn’t the best time to make any big job changes.

 Your credit score not only determines whether you qualify for a home mortgage, but it is also used to determine your rate and terms if you are approved.
-A credit score (or FICO score) takes several things into consideration — including your payment history, amount owed, length of credit history, amount of new credit, and credit mix.
+A credit score (or FICO score) takes several things into consideration — including your payment history, the amount owed, length of credit history, amount of new credit, and credit mix.
 The score ranges from 300 to 850 with a higher score showing that someone is less risky to a lender.

 Scores above 760 receive the lowest interest rate on a mortgage — which could save you tens of thousands of dollars over the 30-year life of the loan.
 So, it’s important to review your credit score often, check for accuracy, and dispute any errors.
 If you have a low credit score, you may consider working to raise your score before applying for a loan so you can get a more desirable rate.

-Not only will your debt affect your credit score, banks look at it to determine your debt-to-income ratio to decide whether you qualify for a loan with them.
+Not only will your debt affect your credit score, but banks also look at it to determine your debt-to-income ratio to decide whether you qualify for a loan with them.
 Despite having a great income, if your debts bring that number down significantly, a bank may determine that you’d have a difficult time making your payments and turn you down.

 Your debt-to-income ratio is your total monthly debt payments (including credit cards with balances, personal loans, student loans, car loans, back taxes, home loans, etc.) divided by your gross monthly income.
 Many lenders require a debt-to-income ratio below 43% in order to approve you for a new home loan.
 If you’re above this number, you’ll need to pay extra toward your debt or consider a cheaper home.